Published in Dawn Prism – photo by AP

 If the vote fails, everyone remains where they are.
 If the vote succeeds, the prime minister will go down with his whole cabinet.
 As astute legal eagle Moiz Jaferii has explained, the cabinet is an extension of the premier that picked it; it’s also why it stood automatically dissolved when Nawaz Sharif was disqualified by the Supreme Court after the Panama verdict.
 Once the premier is voted out, the next thing the Assembly must do, ‘to the exclusion of any other business,’ is elect a new prime minister.
-Until they do so, the country will be run by the president, who will have stepped into the cabinet’s void.

 While simple enough, the ruling party’s legal brains have since misread another law, Article 63A – disqualification for defecting parliamentarians – as an escape hatch: they claim the Speaker can bar anyone from crossing the floor, and thereby kill the vote.

 This is entirely wrong: 63A neither bars members from voting, nor disqualifies them in advance.
 It acts as punishment: a member is disqualified after voting against the party, and not before.
 To pretend otherwise would be sentencing a man for a crime he’s yet to commit.